Bonesaw (film): Reception

 XCritic praised the film, categorizing it as "recommended" and writing, "Adonis Productions has released another quality disc with Bonesaw.
 The production values are high with professional videography, editing, music, and a variety of handsome dudes that cover an age range of early twenties to mid forties: all sexy".
-A similarly positive response to the film was had by Rancho Carne, which wrote, "Certainly an unusual porn video, Bonesaw is destined to become a gay classic.
+A similarly positive response to the film was by Rancho Carne, who wrote, "Certainly an unusual porn video, Bonesaw is destined to become a gay classic.
 Its combination of horror, suspense, huge cocks, hunky men, and tight assholes serves up something for everyone.
 At least, everyone who is interested in steamy, man-on-man sex.
 While the production values lean toward gore a bit more than desirable, this video somehow escapes cheesiness and deserves a round of kudos".

 Wes Collins of GayVN, who awarded Bonesaw a score of 3/5, commended the sex scenes, but was critical of the horror elements, opining that the film was "likely too bloody for general appeal" and that "watching a model get butchered with a saw right after he gets off is a definite turn-off".
 A 2/5 was awarded by Giacomo Tramontagna of The Guide, who was similarly critical of Bonesaw, stating, "To get away with this kind of carnage in gay adult video, more wit is required than perpetrator Jett Blakk is able to inject".

 According to GayVN contributor Mickey Skee, Saw co-creator Leigh Whannell expressed to him awareness of both Bonesaw and fellow gay parody Rammer, quipping, "You know you've made it big when they spoof you in porn".

 Rob Romoni and Jett Blakk were nominated for Best Non-Sex Performance and Best Screenplay, respectively, at the 2007 Grabby Awards.